EQU StreamZ FETLOCKBANDS

 MEDICAL CONDITIONS TO BE AWARE OF:

+Please note that as with prescribed medications StreamZ do not offer a guarantee on the intended results.
 It is advised the EQU StreamZ should not be used on any horse diagnosed with a medical heart condition.
 Seek professional medical advice prior to use.

 Some white haired horses may find the neoprene too sensitive to place against the skin; if this is a known issue then a few layers of vet wrap/bandage can be placed around the leg before the bands are fitted.